Presbyterian and Reformed Commission

 His personal awards include the Meritorious Service Medal (w/3 gold stars), the Navy Commendation Medal (w/2 gold stars), and an Air Force Achievement Medal.
 Chaplain Tubley was the 2003 Coast Guard recipient of the Distinguished Service Award from the Military Chaplains Association.

 Chaplain Tubley is an ordained minister in the Presbyterian Church in America.
 He is married to the former Alice Grace Rice of Tulsa.
 Oklahoma.
 Chaplain and Mrs. Tubley have two sons, Andrew and Peter.
-They currently reside in Mystic, South Connecticut.
+They currently reside in Columbia, South Carolina.

 Chaplain (COL) Mack Griffith